-Trees used to receive the newly planted tree credit shall meet the tree location requirements listed in Section 5.2.5.1, Retained Trees.
+Trees used to receive the newly planted tree creditprovide on-site stormwater management or flow control shall meet the tree location requirements listed in Section 5.2.5.1, Retained Trees.
 Refer to Section 5.2.4.2 for other setbacks applicable to new trees.

-To help ensure tree survival and canopy coverage, the minimum tree spacing for newly planted trees shall accommodate mature tree spread (refer to the reference materials posted on SDCI's website).
-On-site stormwater management and/or flow control credit will not be given for new trees with on-center spacing less than 10 feet.
+To help ensure tree survival and canopy coverage, the minimum tree spacing for newly planted trees shall accommodate mature tree spread (refer to the reference materialsGreen Factor tree list posted on SDCI's website).
+On-site stormwater management and/or flow control credit will not be given for new New trees with on-center spacing less than 140 feet will not be considered for on-site stormwater management or flow control.